lostSail0r/AI_SYSTEM_INSTRUCTIONS.md/README.md

 ## Quick Start

 ### 1. Copy the Template
-Download [`TEMPLATE.md`](TEMPLATE.md) or copy the raw markdown into your AI agent's system instructions field.
+Download [`TEMPLATE.md`](TEMPLATE.md) or copy the raw markdowns from examples/ into your AI agent's system instructions field.

 ### 2. Customize Placeholders
 Search and replace these brackets with your specific values: